Updated November 5, 2020

-If you are thinking of getting a dog, consider adopting a rescue dog instead of buying one from a pet shop.
+Statistics show that there are 6.5 million pets in 14,000 animal shelters in the US in 2020.
+If you are thinking of getting a dog or other kind of pet, this is a good reason to consider adopting one from an animal shelter rather than buying from a pet shop.
+Let’s talk about it.
 There are a number of good reasons why adopting a rescue dog is a better option than getting one from a pet shop.
 Here are six of best reasons why.

 1. You will be saving a dog’s life